Sometimes something as simple as a biscuit will open the door to a lifesaving breakthrough.

 For an in-depth look at our achievements in innovation over the past year — and the challenges still ahead — see the latest report from UNICEF's Global Innovation Center.
 To date, we've helped 85 countries identify, adopt and adapt innovative solutions that are used by 18 million young people, women and frontline workers, and that indirectly benefit another 97 million children and their communities.

 UNICEF and partners are working tirelessly in Syria, Yemen, South Sudan, Bangladesh and around the world to save and protect children.
-With a presence in 190 countries, UNICEF has helped save more children's lives than any other humanitarian organization in the world.
+With a presence in 190 countries and territories, UNICEF has helped save more children's lives than any other humanitarian organization in the world.